Dynamic random graphs with vertex removal

 Recall that a function is $L$-Lipschitz if for any two (directed or undirected) graphs $G_1$ and $G_2$ that differ in only one edge (that is, $|E(G_1)\setminus E(G_2)|+|E(G_2)\setminus E(G_1)|\le 1$) we have $|f(G_1) - f(G_2)|\le L$.
 Theorem~\ref{thm concentration intro} follows immediately from the following two propositions.

 \begin{proposition} For every $L$-Lipschitz function $f$ defined on the set of directed graphs and every $t\ge 0$,

 \end{proposition} \begin{proof} Order the out-going half-edges of $\vv{G}_n$ in increasing order with respect to the label of their starting endvertex, ties being broken arbitrarily.
-Then, one by one, connect each of these out-going half-edges to a vertex with smaller label in such a way that no double edges are formed.
-Observe that, conditionally on $|V_n|$ and $(d_n^-(v_i))_{i=1}^{|V_n|}$, this stochastic algorithm outputs the graph distributed as $\vv{G}_n$; for this, it is sufficient to point out that for the vertex with label $j\in [|V_n|]$, the set, obtained by sampling $k\le j-1$ vertices consecutively without repetition, is a uniformly random subset of $[j-1]$ of size $k$.
-Let $(\cF_i)_{i=1}^{|E_n|}$ be the natural filtration associated to above stochastic algorithm conditionally on $|V_n|$ and $(d_n^-(v_i))_{i=1}^{|V_n|}$.
+Then, consecutively connect each of these out-going half-edges to a vertex with smaller label in such a way that no double edges are formed.
+Observe that, conditionally on $|V_n|$ and $(d_n^-(v_i))_{i=1}^{|V_n|}$, this stochastic algorithm outputs the graph distributed as $\vv{G}_n$.
+Let $(\cF_i)_{i=1}^{|E_n|}$ be the natural filtration associated to above algorithm conditionally on $|V_n|$ and $(d_n^-(v_i))_{i=1}^{|V_n|}$.
 We define the martingale $(X_i)_{i=1}^{|E_n|}$ by setting $X_i = \mathbb E[f(\vv{G}_n)\mid \cF_i]$.
-Then, we show that
+We prove that